 2013 "Beyond Scientific Consensus: Scientific Counterpublics, Countervailing Industries, and Competing Research Agendas."
 Paper here.
 Forthcoming in Wilhelm Viehover and Peter Wehling, eds.
 The Public Shaping of Medical Research: Patient Associations, Health Movements, and Biomedicine.
 Routledge.
 The paper reviews some of the more recent developments in the CAM cancer therapy field and applies the conceptual framework that I have been developing involving counterpublics and undone science.
+It was originally presented in 2012 at a conference on health social movements in Augsburg, Germany.

 2012 "Notes on the Relations between CAM and the Social Sciences."
 Medical Anthropology Quarterly 26(2): 283-286.
 Final draft of the paper here.This is an invited commentary on a paper in the same issue by Hans Baer.